[Major revision–posted 8/11/21 (replaces 5/25/17 edition)]

 e.
 Corroded, cracked, or improperly attached connections; and

 Any rope that has been idle for a month or more will receive a full inspection with the date of inspection, name and signature of inspector, and identification of the rope.
-This will be documented and remain on file and readily available.
+This will be documented and remain on file and readily available while crane remains in use.

 The following procedures will apply while handling a load: